-For instance, you could: set up a separate online portfolio to showcase your illustration work (it doesn't have to be a full-blown website, Behance will do for now); send out an email to existing clients, telling them about your illustration services and approach at least one illustrator you admire for some friendly career advice.
+For instance, you could set up a separate online portfolio to showcase your illustration work or send out an email to existing clients, telling them about your illustration services and approach at least one illustrator you admire for some friendly career advice.

 4. Change your perspective